 This species reportedly does well in cultivation.
 Once established, it needs little care and maintenance and does not grow overly large.
 Flowers will attract birds and bees.
 Cultivated specimens usually confine themselves to a single trunk.

 Give good drainage in a sandy to loam soil.
 It may suffer if it gets wet feet.
 It can be pruned to create a mallee habit and does flower quickly.

 Propagate from seed.

-There is a specimen growing outside in Kew Gardens, UK.
-The second photo shows this Wolgan Snow Gum in full flower.
+There is reportedly a specimen of this species growing outside in Kew Gardens, UK.